-Usually, coronaviruses spread from an infected person to others through:
+Coronaviruses most commonly spread from an infected person to others through:

-- The air by coughing and sneezing.
+- the air by coughing and sneezing

-- Close personal contact, such as touching or shaking hands.
+- close personal contact, such as touching or shaking hands

-- Touching an object or surface with the virus on it, then touching your mouth, nose, or eyes before washing your hands.
+- touching an object or surface with the virus on it, then touching your mouth, nose, or eyes before washing your hands

 - When coughing and sneezing, cover mouth and nose with flexed elbow or tissue – throw tissue away immediately and wash hands.

-- Avoid close contact with anyone who has a fever and cough.
+- Avoid close contact with anyone who has fever and cough.

 - When visiting live markets in areas currently experiencing cases of novel coronavirus, avoid direct unprotected contact with live animals and surfaces in contact with animals.